 Woodleaf: If you think this means I am going to give up, you are mistaken Dr. Evil.
-I am sure to become famous, any day now.
-Once I get back from my Time Machine Trip and change history you will be sorry, that you laughed at me.
+I am sure to become famous any day now.
+Once I get back from my Time Machine Trip and change history you will be sorry you laughed at me.

 Woodleaf slams down the phone.

 Woodleaf to Macy: I don’t know what we should do now.
-I have been thrown off my concentration.
+My concentration has been thrown off.
 I don’t know what would be the best year to touch down in.
 If we can only travel back in time once, we have to do it very carefully.